raoolio/HDSentinel-Email/README.md

-# HDSentinel Email
-Script for receiving HDSentinel HTML reports via email.

-## INSTRUCTIONS
+# INSTRUCTIONS
 Hi thank you for downloading this little script.
 It will allow you to set up daily HDSentinel reports delivered to your email.
 Just follow the steps:

 ## 1. SCRIPT SETUP